-Vision care

-Covered services include:

-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year
+Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copayment Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+For people with diabetes, screening for diabetic retinopathy is covered once per year 20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+Supplemental benefits We also cover the following: Routine eye exam \$0 copayment Limit 1 visit every year Eyewear (or other vision hardware) \$300 every year for lenses, frames or contacts

-Deductible applies.

-20% coinsurance for each

-Medicare-covered service.

-You pay these amounts until you

-reach the out-of-pocket

-maximum.